aheci/generator-react-library-component/README.md

 ## First Time Setup Instructions
 - Each time you run `yo react-library-component` the generator will check for a set of required configurations in your `yo-rc.json` file including:
-  - appName: the name of your library (enter as space seperated words, the generator will pipe and title case them as needed)
+  - libraryName: the name of your library (enter as space seperated words, the generator will pipe and title case them as needed)
   - componentRoot:  The folder that you want to develop your react components from
   - appBuildPath:  The folder that you want babel to place your compiled components in.
 This config is used in a generated npmignore file - set to ignore everything except for this compiled folder
 - The generator also checks the root of your library for the following files, if they exist it **does not** edit them.
 If they don't exist, it will create them with some basic defaults: